daormar/debasher/doc/design_doc_resident.md

 pacing and no frozen reference run at all.
 The second is what is described above.

-**Status (2026-09-22): the reference program, the no-failure baseline and a single-node-kill driver are built and tested; several nodes at once, adjacent pairs, killing during an open round, and the G8-error exception are not.**
+**Status (2026-09-22): the reference program, the no-failure baseline, a single-node-kill driver and a channel-safe two-node-kill driver are built and tested; adjacent pairs, killing during an open round, and the G8-error exception are not.**
 `test/engine/debasher_chaos_ref.sh` is the reference program: `fanin` (the fan-in node) reads `ext`, fed from outside the program (`EXTERNAL_PORTS`), and `loop_in`, fed by `loop`, which simply echoes back to `fanin` whatever